SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Background

-Static analysis inspects source code or bytecode without execution and detects vulnerabilities using syntactic patterns and semantic rules.
-Its key advantages are scalability and speed.
-Researchers have developed numerous analyzers for smart contracts.
-Traditional tools~\cite{weiss2024analyzing,feist2019slither,mossberg2019manticore,tsankov2018securify,schneidewind2020ethor,mueller2018smashing,luu2016making} target syntactic or pattern-based flaws, while recent learning-assisted approaches~\cite{yu2025smart,ma2025combining,sun2024gptscan,wei2024ftsmartaudit,sun2024llm4vuln,chen2025smarttrans} aim to capture higher-level protocol logic and semantic dependencies.

-Despite methodological differences, these tools share a core limitation: they operate on static code snapshots and yield descriptive outputs, such as warnings, locations, and brief explanations, rather than executable evidence that can be validated at runtime.
-This limitation stems from the inherent difficulty of modeling dynamic dependencies statically.
-For example, a detector may flag a “reentrancy-like” pattern in isolation, yet the vulnerability materializes only after a specific inter-contract initialization and liquidity sequence, which a static report cannot faithfully capture.
-In addition, static analyzers such as Slither~\cite{feist2019slither} ship numerous detectors for diverse bug classes and iterate over extensive pattern sets, often producing large numbers of candidate findings with heterogeneous descriptions.
-Taken together, these factors lead to high false-positive rates~\cite{ghaleb2022towards,sendner2024large,li2024static,lin2025large} and substantial manual effort for triage and confirmation.
-We call this the “verification gap”: the growing divide between static detection and confirmable exploitability.
+Many smart-contract vulnerability detection solutions rely on static analysis, including rule- and pattern-based analyzers~\cite{weiss2024analyzing,feist2019slither,mossberg2019manticore,tsankov2018securify,schneidewind2020ethor,mueller2018smashing,luu2016making} as well as learning- or LLM-assisted approaches~\cite{yu2025smart,ma2025combining,sun2024gptscan,wei2024ftsmartaudit,sun2024llm4vuln,chen2025smarttrans}.
+Despite their differences, these tools share a common limitation: they operate on static code snapshots and typically output descriptive findings, such as warnings, locations, and brief explanations, rather than executable evidence that can be validated at runtime.
+This limitation reflects the inherent difficulty of recovering dynamic dependencies through static reasoning alone.
+For example, a detector may flag a “reentrancy-like” pattern in isolation, yet the vulnerability may only materialize under a specific inter-contract initialization and liquidity sequence, which a static report cannot faithfully capture.
+In addition, static analyzers such as Slither~\cite{feist2019slither} include many detectors spanning diverse bug classes and scan for extensive sets of patterns, often producing large numbers of candidate findings with heterogeneous descriptions.
+As a result, they can exhibit high false-positive rates~\cite{ghaleb2022towards,sendner2024large,li2024static,lin2025large} and impose substantial manual effort for triage and confirmation.
+We refer to this growing divide between static detection and confirmed exploitability as the \emph{verification gap}.